professor-calculus/Analysis_boostedNmssmHiggs/crab3/crab3_README.md

 ONE.
 Processing AOD MC into patTuples with fat double B tags.
+Note that you may have to use a specific version of CMSSW to get this to work (eg CMSSW_8_0_20)
 $ crab submit -c crab3config_patTuple_addBTagging.py
 This calls on the CMSSW config file patTuple_addBTagging_cfg.py

 TWO.
 Create signal MC.
-This is composed of three stages, starting from the point where we have signal MadEvent LHE files () (The stages are copied from the commands used by central production for recent susy MC.
+This is composed of three stages, starting from the point where we have signal MadEvent LHE files Note that you may have to use a specific version of CMSSW to get this to work (eg CMSSW_8_0_3_patch1) (The stages are copied from the commands used by central production for recent susy MC.
 (Details in mcProductionWorkFlow.txt)

 1. Put LHE through pythia8 and simulates the CMS detector